Patagonia Galvanized Jacket

 For a company with a rich history in alpine exploring, Patagonia has a surprisingly modest hardshell collection.
 That said, their top-end Pluma is a formidable, lightweight offering.
 Updated about a...

-Arc’teryx Gamma MX Hoody Review
+Arc’teryx Gamma Heavyweight Hoody Review

 Best Softshell Jackets of 2024

 For high-output activities, it’s hard to beat a softshell jacket.
 Their breathable and stretchy fabrics offer fantastic performance and a really comfortable fit that moves with you.
-And as long as you don’t take them...
+As long as you don’t take them out in a rain storm, their durable...

 Best Avalanche Beacons of 2024